-In 2006, the ventilation system for the facility was replaced with newer components and moved from the mechanical equipment room (MER) to an area in the reactor building above the control room now referred to as the ventilation equipment room (VER).
-This change was made to accommodate experimental needs for space and for air conditioning of the reactor building to provide a more stable environment for experimental equipment.
-In addition to the ventilation system upgrade the electrical distribution system was upgraded with an increase in capacity.
-NCSU Facilities Design and Construction Services provided oversight for these modifications while the work was performed by qualified contractors.
+In 2006, the ventilation system for the facility was replaced with newer components and relocated from the mechanical equipment room (MER) to an area in the reactor building above the control room now referred to as the ventilation equipment room (VER).
+This change was made to accommodate experimental needs for space and to add air conditioning, temperature and humidity control, of the reactor building to provide a more stable environment for experimental equipment.
+The new system was designed by mechanical engineering firm Dewberry and Associates while NCSU Facilities Design and Construction Services provided oversight for these modifications.
+All work was performed by qualified contractors.